Vitamin C should be an elemental part of our diet.

 Foods rich in vitamin C

-The best sources of vitamin C come from fruits and vegetables and here’s some data that show which ones contain the most amounts of.
+The best sources of vitamin C come from fruits and vegetables, and here are some data that show which ones contain the most amounts of it.

 - Guava – 126 mg/guava or 140% of DV.